ethereum/consensus-specs/specs/core/0_beacon-chain.md

 }
 ```

-Note that `deposit_data` in serialized form should be the `DepositParams` followed by 8 bytes for the `msg_value` and 8 bytes for the `timestamp`, or exactly the `deposit_data` in the PoW contract of which the hash was placed into the Merkle tree.
+Note that `deposit_data` in serialized form should be the `DepositParams` followed by 8 bytes for the `msg_value` and 8 bytes for the `timestamp`, or exactly the `deposit_data` in the [PoW chain registration contract](#pow-chain-registration-contract) of which the hash was placed into the Merkle tree.

 Use the following procedure to verify the `merkle_branch`, setting `leaf=serialized_deposit_data`, `depth=POW_CONTRACT_MERKLE_TREE_DEPTH` and `root=state.processed_pow_receipt_root`: